Annabelhxy/cse15l-lab-reports/lab-report3.md

 ```

-## Search files greater than or less than specified size
+## Search files greater than or less than specified size by using -size
 This command will search all files which are greater than or less than the sepecific size.
 It's useful to find the files in the size range.
 Source: [LINK](https://linuxconfig.org/how-to-use-find-command-to-search-for-files-based-on-file-size)

 E.g.1